katucker/ckan-docker-ed/README.md

  The image depends on an `.env` file for configuration options.
 A file named `.env.example` is included in the test-setup directory to use as a starting point.
 Copy and rename that file to `.env` in the folder mapped to the test-setup volume described above and edit as needed.
 Using the default values on the `.env.example` file will not get you a working CKAN instance.
 Since this image uses other services (PostgreSQL, Solr, and Redis) not installed in the image, the configuration settings must be edited to specify the locations and accounts for those other services.
 The edited `.env` file should replace everything surrounded by angle brackets, including the angle brackets, with the appropriate value for your specific environment.
 For example, in the line starting with `CKAN_SQLALCHEMY_URL`, the text `<ckan-user-id>` should be replaced with `ckanuser` if that's the name of an account in the PostgreSQL database with privileges to write to the CKAN database.

  Similarly, the image does not contain any release of the ED CKAN extension.
-As noted above, the CKAN extension to test must be stored as a file named ckanext-ed.zip in the host computer folder mapped to the test-setup volume.
+As noted above, the CKAN extension to test must be stored as a file named ckanext-ed.zip in the host computer folder mapped to the /srv/app/test-setup folder in the container.

  The startup shell script also performs a `pip install -r` on all `requirements.txt` or `pip-requirements.txt` files found in any of the installed CKAN extension folders.
 This ensures the Python modules required for all the base CKAN extensions as well as the specific extension to test are installed when the container starts.

+ ### Development images

- ### Minimal Development image
+ #### Minimal development image

 Use this image if you are making code changes to CKAN, creating new extensions, or making code changes to existing extensions.